 - Funding information: Study in Estonia

-Julia Tofantšuk is the Associate Professor of British Literature and the head of the Liberal Arts in Humanities programme.
+Julia Kuznetski (Tofantšuk) is the Professor of English and the head of the Liberal Arts in Humanities programme.
 She has taught courses on literature and literary theory (World Literature, British Literature from the Renaissance to the Present, 20th-21st-century British Literature, British Women Writers of the 20th-21st Century, 19th-century British Literature, 19th-century British Art, British and American Art in the 20th-21st Century, etc.), as well as practical English (English C2, Analysis of Academic Texts, Contemporary English, etc.), at BA, MA and PhD level.
 She has contributed to study programme development on all academic levels and is a member of several professional organisations (ESSE, FINSSE, MLA, ASLE, KAJAK, ENUT) and Advisory Board member of Lexington Books Ecocritical Theory and Practice series.

-Julia Tofantšuk’s PhD thesis (2007) was on construction of identity in the fiction of contemporary British women writers, for example, Eva Figes, Jeanette Winterson and Meera Syal.
+Julia Kuznetski’s PhD thesis (2007) was on construction of identity in the fiction of contemporary British women writers, for example, Eva Figes, Jeanette Winterson and Meera Syal.
 She has published articles, book chapters (Routledge, Peter Lang WV, Palgrave Macmillan) and delivered conference papers on gender and identity, transnational feminism, postcolonial and diaspora studies, ecocriticism and ecofeminism, which are her main research interests.

 Piret Viires is the Professor of Estonian Literature and Literary Theory at Tallinn University.
 She received her doctorate on Estonian Literature in 2006 from Tartu University.
 She has published books on Estonian Literature and postmodernism.
 The most recently published is Postmodernism in Estonian Literary Culture (2012, Peter Lang Verlag).
 In addition she has published many articles, edited scholarly publications, organised conferences.
 She is a member of various scholarly organisations and editing boards.
 Her teaching assignments and research has taken her to University of Turku (Finland), Eötvös Loránd University (Hungary), Ohio State University (USA).
 Piret Viires is a member of the board of the Estonian Writers' Union and has published fiction.